Dang District, Nepal: Education

-The district has become an emerging educational hub of Nepal in recent years with rise in number of schools, child development centers, resource centers and campuses.
+The district, with literacy rate of 81.4%, has become an emerging educational hub of Nepal in recent years and has growing number of schools, child development centers, resource centers and campuses.
 New initiatives taken by the rural municipalities and sub-metropolitan cities of the district have aimed at improving the quality of the education - most notably - making of the English language medium compulsory.
 Ghorahi Sub-Metropolitan City has also initiated to make the pre-primary level fully English medium.